 Is Full-Time Income from Medium Possible?

-There are a lot of numbers out there on Medium, and a full-time income is indeed possible.
+There are a lot of numbers out there on Medium earnings, and a full-time income is indeed possible.

-A majority of writers are not making that at this point but that doesn’t mean the potential isn’t there.
-Whether a writer first by nature, or a marketer with some writing talent, there are ways to make money from Medium.
+A majority of writers are not making that at this point.
+But that doesn't mean the potential isn't there.
+There are many ways to earn money from Medium.
+Whether as a writer first by nature or a marketer with some writing talent.

 For talented writers who also work hard to learn affiliate marketing and build passive income through building sites, they can make a full-time income using multiple strategies for both writing great articles and driving traffic while picking up the occasional affiliate sale.